dimitry-lzs/nlp/documentation.md

 > *"Use your own word embeddings (Word2Vec, GloVe, FastText, BERT embeddings, etc.) and your own custom automatic NLP pipelines (preprocessing, vocabulary, word embeddings, semantic trees etc.) to analyze the word similarity before and after the reconstruction.
 Calculate the cosine similarity between the original and reconstructed versions.
 Compare the methods with respect to A, B of deliverable 1.
 Visualize the word embeddings for A,B using PCA/t-SNE to demonstrate the shifts in the semantic space."*

-The goal of this part of the project is to evaluate the semantic similarity between original and reconstructed texts (produced by various NLP models such as Pegasus, BART, T5, and ChatGPT) using different word embedding techniques and a custom NLP pipeline.
+The goal of this part of the project is to evaluate the semantic similarity between original and reconstructed texts (produced by various NLP models such as Pegasus, BART, T5 ) using different word embedding techniques and a custom NLP pipeline.
+We also added a reconstructed version of the original text with the help of ChatGPT 4o as the grand truth and best paraphrasing to compare with the others.
 The task involves comparing the semantic shifts before and after text reconstruction using cosine similarity and visualizing these embeddings in a reduced dimensional space (PCA).

 ### Word Embeddings Analysis